 Only 1 in 5 millennials describe themselves as loyal to specific brands and that loyalty isn’t easily earned.
 Millennials can see through marketing claims and will question if your brand delivers on its promise.
 Loyalty is built on a number of factors, like reliability, the product’s quality and positive interactions with their customer service.

 Millennials are now the largest adult cohort worldwide, according to the World Economic Forum.
 There are 1.8 billion around the world, equal to 23% of the global population.
 From a business perspective, the spending power of millennials in 2020 was estimated at $2.5 trillion by YPulse.

-For that, we needed to move beyond market research surveys.
-We needed to have a conversation with Millennials, to not only ask questions, but to probe and understand their answers.
-To gain that level of insight, we moved beyond the quantitative to the qualitative using a Digsite Sprint.
+Digsite was looking for a holistic view to understand what actually establishes trust with Millennials.
+We wanted to move beyond market research surveys to have a conversation, to not only ask questions, but to probe and understand their answers.
+To gain that level of insight, we expanded beyond the quantitative to the qualitative using a Digsite Sprint.

 Finding the Answer: Prioritize, Optimize, Iterate